-Founded in 1962, Manufacturers Bank has $3 billion in assets as well as deposits totaling $2 billion, classifying the institution as a large bank.
-Manufacturers Bank, whose headquarters are in Los Angeles, California, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-Overall, Manufacturers Bank is an acceptable bank choice, but may leave you wanting more, with a score of 3.6 stars out of 5 from the SmartAsset experts.
-Manufacturers Bank has a complete suite of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs and credit cards.
+Founded in 1962, Manufacturers Bank has assets totaling $3 billion and deposits totaling $2 billion, ranking it as a large bank.
+Manufacturers Bank, whose headquarters are in Los Angeles, California, lacks premium access to support representatives, with no live chat or all-day service options available.
+It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
+We ranked Manufacturers Bank at a 3.6 stars out of 5, which means it is an acceptable bank choice, but may leave you wanting more.
+Manufacturers Bank offers a diverse array of banking products, which include savings accounts, checking accounts, money market accounts, CDs, IRAs and credit cards.
 Manufacturers Bank has a fair savings rate; you can find higher rates with other banks.
-Institutions that offer no-fee checking as well as a high interest rate savings account are the best bet for returning the highest income on your deposits alongside easy access to your funds.
+Locating a checking account with no monthly fee, in addition to a savings account with a high APY at the same bank is your best option for returning the most income from your deposits alongside convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.20%, Manufacturers Bank ranks poorly compared to the average U.S. bank.
-Manufacturers Bank's one-year CD earns at a rate of 0.60% and the five-year CD has a rate of 0.75%, while its highest-yielding money market account earns at an APY of 0.15%.
-Given Manufacturers Bank's poor savings rate, you should consider opting for higher earning savings accounts with other banks.
+With a savings rate of 0.20%, Manufacturers Bank ranks poorly compared to the national average.
+Its one-year and five-year term lengths CDs earn at a rate of 0.60% and 0.75%, respectively, while its highest-yielding money market account earns at an APY of 0.15%.
+Given its noncompetitive savings rate, you should think about choosing another bank to earn more on your deposits.

 How Manufacturers Bank's Savings Rates Compare